ameluc-ahognidje/celestial-bodies-database/README.md

 # Celestial Bodies Database

-A database of celestial bodies using PostgreSQL..
+A database of celestial bodies using PostgreSQL.

 ## Stack
 - PostgreSQL